How to Become a Social Media Specialist

 How Do I Become a Social Media Specialist?

 Many working in the field today start with digital marketing courses or bootcamps, as these are the fastest ways to fast-track a career in social media.
-However, you can start on the path to a career in social media marketing by experimenting with their own passion projects, entrepreneurial endeavours, or by helping small businesses with their social-media accounts.
+However, you can start on the path to a career in social media marketing by experimenting with your own passion projects, entrepreneurial endeavours, or by helping small businesses with their social media accounts.
 That’s a great way to build your resume while making connections that could pay dividends down the line.

 How to become a Social Media Specialist in seven steps:

 - Get creative with your social media content